Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.17 (BR)
+- Groundwork to split "InGameOption" to "Game Rules" and "User Preferences".
+- Chain Rally: Ctrl-Click will forward rally instead of redirect.
+- Custom Species: Added Help text to the random settings and lowered default Max/Min.

 2024.11.16 (BR)
 - New option for in transit rallied fleet to join a battle.
 - New option to split the loss between planetary guard and in transit rallied fleet.